gloriabenoit/DNAnexus-GWAS/docs/input.md

 #### PLINK formatting

 PLINK needs a specific format for its phenotype, therefore we need to format the file correctly.
-We want to only keep the first instance for our phenotype, and duplicate the individuals id.
+We want to duplicate the individuals ids and only keep the first instance for our phenotype.
+The following python script will do exactly that.

 ```python
 """ Format phenotype file to correspond to PLINK standard """